kyleteeter/portfolio/README.md

 # Portfolio
-This is a lightweight portfolio site display resume information and projects.
+This is a lightweight portfolio site to display resume information and projects.

 # Technologies Used
 HTML